Your quote:

 Health Insurance Tiers

 TUH offers different tiers of health insurance, allowing individuals to choose the level of coverage that best suits their requirements.
 The tiers for hospital cover fall into four categories and come with varying costs.
-Let's explore the different tiers offered by TUH:
+Let's explore the different tiers offered by TUH.

-Basic: The basic tier is legislated to provide essential coverage for 3 restricted hospital treatments only.
+The basic tier is legislated to provide essential coverage for 3 restricted hospital treatments only.
 The cost of the basic tier is lower compared to higher tiers, making it an affordable option for those on a budget.
 TUH provide a Basic+ Hospital policy, which covers an additional 4 treatment categories, as outlined in the table below:

-Rehabilitation (R) Rehabilitation (R)
+Rehabilitation (R)Rehabilitation (R)

-Hospital psychiatric services (R) Hospital psychiatric services (R)
+Hospital psychiatric services (R)Hospital psychiatric services (R)

-Palliative care (R) Palliative care (R)
+Palliative care (R)Palliative care (R)

 Dental surgery